margo/specification/system-design/margo-api-reference/workload-api/desired-state-api/desired-state.md

 > Action: This is incomplete and doesn't contain the details for the deploymentProfile or parameters

-The desired state is expressed as a [Kubernetes custom resource definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and made available to the management client as a yaml document using the OpenGitOps pattern.
+The desired state is expressed as a [Kubernetes custom resource definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and made available to the device's management client as a YAML document using the OpenGitOps pattern.

 ### ApplicationDeployment Definition